Opening Day Cardboard Recycling

 On Opening Day each year, there are many pounds of cardboard brought to campus as the Freshmen Class moves onto campus.
 Starting with Opening Day in 2008, the Campus Sustainability Advisory Committee organized volunteers to collect this cardboard for recycling purposes.

-During the past years, over 18,000 pounds of cardboard has been recycled.
+During the past years, approximately 34,000 pounds of cardboard has been recycled.

 To put this in perspective, collecting 1,500 pounds of cardboard is enough to fill two 10-cubic yard dumpsters, saves 17 trees and over 9 cubic yards of landfill space.
 Each ton (2000 pounds) of recycled paper can save 17 trees, 380 gallons of oil, three cubic yards of landfill space, 4000 kilowatts of energy, and 7000 gallons of water.
 Each ton of cardboard recycled represents a 64% energy savings, a 58% water savings, and 60 pounds less of air pollution.